 A close study of our distortion chart reveals the lens puts in a great performance, and compared with the Samyang 21mm f/1.4, which displayed minor barrel distortion in its images, this lens renders horizontal and vertical lines straight with no obvious signs of barrel or pincushion distortion.

-If your subject is static, or you know you have time to perfect your focus settings, you’ll have nothing to worry about, and the smooth focus ring of the lens makes the user experience enjoyable.
+It’s true that manual focus lenses such as this Samyang 50mm f/1.2 AS UMC CS will not suit every photographer.
+Manual focus is slower and needs a more little effort to get pinsharp results especially in fluid picture-taking situations.
+However, if your subject is static, or you know you have time to fine-tune focus, you’ll have nothing to worry about, and the smooth focus ring of the lens makes the user experience enjoyable.